 Recognising the need to increase the amount of affordable housing

 Buying your own home has become increasingly expensive.
-The lack of affordable housing is a real problem in Bournemouth, so we've put plans in place to provide more affordable housing options.
+The lack of affordable housing is a real problem in Bournemouth.
+We have put plans in place to provide more affordable housing options.

 Affordable Housing Development Plan Document

-The Affordable Housing Development Plan Document (DPD) explains how developers of residential schemes, including mixed use schemes, will be required to contribute to affordable housing.
+The Affordable Housing Development Plan Document (DPD) explains how developers of residential schemes will be required to contribute to affordable housing.
+This includes mixed use schemes,

 The DPD was adopted in 2009 following public examination; you can view the Inspector's Report here.